Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Threads in Pumble, a business messaging app

-Another difference between Pumble and MS Teams is that Pumble can facilitate voice and video messages.
+Another difference between Pumble and MS Teams is that Pumble can facilitate voice and video messages on both desktop and mobile.
+This is available even to free users.

-Your video messages can even incorporate screen sharing — a feature that is also available during voice or video calls.
+Your video messages can even incorporate screensharing, which you can also use during video and voice calls.

-While we’re on the subject of video conferencing, I should also mention that Pumble also has everything you need to conduct successful team meetings, including the ability to:
+While we’re on the subject of video conferencing, I should mention that Pumble has every call feature you might need to conduct successful team meetings, including the ability to:

 • Raise your hand before speaking,